Skip to main content

 LicenseAGPL-3.0AGPL-3.0MIT

-RelationshipUpstream originFork of MiroFishNative rewrite — no shared framework/structure (some algorithms ported)
+RelationshipUpstream originFork of MiroFishNative, clean-room rewrite — no shared source

 RuntimeFlask server + subprocess-per-sim + per-run SQLiteSame (forked)Async Python libraryawait engine.run(config) inside the GPU pod